FRIB-TA Topical Programs

 - FRIB-TA Topical Program Guidelines: Guidance for organizing Topical Programs [revised: 01-September-2019]

-- FRIB will host Topical program: Hadronic Electric Dipole Moments in the FRIB Era: From the Proton to Protactinium
+- FRIB-TA Topical Program: Hadronic Electric Dipole Moments in the FRIB Era: From the Proton to Protactinium

-The program will be held 12-23 August, 2019 on the campus of Michigan State University
+The program was held 12-23 August, 2019 on the campus of Michigan State University

 1.Theoretical Overview of EDMs: Current status and impact